 - Navigate to the file that you want to upload.

 - Hold down the mouse button on the required file and drag it across to the upload box, where indicated by the arrow.

 - The name of the file you have chosen to upload will appear in the upload box.
 (Note that this may take a few seconds.)

 - Click on Save changes to upload the file.

-If your web browser doesn’t allow Drag and Drop you will need to use the ‘Add…’ window, as outlined below.
+If your web browser doesn’t allow Drag and Drop you will need to use the ‘Add…’ button (see below).
 (Note that if your current web browser does not support the drag and drop functionality and you would like to use it, we recommend that you use the latest version of the Mozilla Firefox web browser instead.
 This can be downloaded free of charge from the Mozilla website.)

-- Next click Browse… and locate the relevant file on your computer.
+- Next click Browse (or Choose file)… and locate the relevant file on your computer.